KaitoMajima/PromisedEigongMod/thunderstore/README.md

 - Teleport To Top can now transition into Crimson Slam.
 - All teleports are double as fast (With the exception of Teleport To Top).
 - Eigong's combo is extended once more.
+- 777% Speed Increase to Eigong's Stun Animation after Tai-Chi kicked
+- 777% Speed Increase to Eigong's Stun Animation after Unbound Countered

 # BGM
 The theme for Phase 1 and 2 is now replaced by Yi's theme.
 The theme for Phase 3 is now replaced by the Nine Sols main theme.

+# Config Settings
+- **LVL0Challenge** : (STILL WIP) For now, all this does is make the fire damage more forgiving.
+Makes lvl 0 challenges a little more bearable.
+Full lvl 0 support coming soon.
+- **AutoSkipHub** : Auto skip New Kunlun Control Hub if you're playing an Eigong save outside of MoB.
+- **IsUsingHotReload** : Do not turn this on unless you are developing on this mod.